Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Conclusion

 \section{Conclusion}

-We propose \textsf{LADDER}, a framework to infer attack patterns along with other threat intelligence for emerging threats.
-Security analysts can use this framework to preemptively learn about potential ways an emerging threat, described in open-access CTI, can impact their internal enterprise network.
-We describe the challenges encountered in extraction threat information from CTI and models that work well for cyberthreat dataset.
-We infer attack pattern steps, which along with other classes - {\textsf{Location, Application, OS}} provide strong evidence to a security analyst when a new attack emerges.
+We propose \textsf{LADDER}, a framework designed to infer attack patterns along with other threat intelligence for existing and emerging threats.
+We discuss the challenges in extracting threat information (IoCs and attack patterns) from CTI and identify transformer models that work well on cyber threat datasets. \textsf{LADDER} enables security analysts to proactively gain insights into potential ways an emerging threat, described in a CTI report, can impact their internal enterprise network. \textsf{LADDER} also infers attack patterns, which, combined with other classes, {\textsf{Location, Application, OS}}, provides strong evidence for a security analyst when confronting an emerging threat.
+For future work, we plan to enhance the capabilities of the \textsf{LADDER} framework, integrate a temporal analysis component to track the evolution of attack patterns and techniques over time, evaluate and benchmark the framework's performance against large CTI corpus, and improve integration with system logs providing analysts with a unified interface for threat intelligence.